vertexproject/synapse/docs/synapse/quickstart.rst

 Getting Started
 ###############

-So you've looked over our :ref:`intro` to Synapse and it sounds cool!
+So you've looked over our :ref:`intro` to Synapse and want to try it out!
 What do you do next?

-Both open-source Synapse and demo versions of commercial Synapse (Synapse Enterprise) are available for you to deploy and test. **Both** versions include the **same key features,** including Synapse's core architecture and functionality, our extensive data model, and the full capabilities of the Storm query language and libraries.
+Open-source Synapse and demo versions of commercial Synapse (Synapse Enterprise) are both available for you to deploy and test.
+Both versions include the **same key features,** including Synapse's core architecture and functionality, our extensive data model, and the full capabilities of the Storm query language and libraries.

 Open-source versions of Synapse provide a **command-line interface** (the `Storm CLI`_) to interact with Synapse and its data.
-You can download :ref:`syn-open` our Github repository or use :ref:`syn-quick` to easily load a basic instance of Synapse.
+You can download :ref:`syn-open` from our Github repository or use :ref:`syn-quick` to easily load a basic instance of Synapse.

 Demo instances of Synapse Enterprise include Synapse's **web-based UI**, also known as **Optic.**

-If you want to get started with Synapse as quickly as possible, then a :ref:`syn-demo` or :ref:`syn-quick` are right for you.
+- If you want to get started with Synapse as quickly as possible, then a :ref:`syn-demo` or :ref:`syn-quick` are right for you.

-If you're interested in deploying your own test or production environment, then take a look at :ref:`syn-open`.
+- If you're interested in deploying your own test or production environment, then take a look at :ref:`syn-open`.

 We'll explain the differences in these options in more detail below.